 Barcelona has 2 official languages – Catalan and Spanish.
-For the most part, we didn’t face any problem in navigating through the city, without knowing either languages.
+For the most part, we didn’t face any problem in navigating through the city, without knowing either language.

-In most restaurants – wait staff and host will either speak Catalan or Spanish, mostly the former.
-Locals will appreciate if you can greet or thank them in their language.
+In most restaurants – wait staff and the host will either speak Catalan or Spanish, mostly the former.
+Locals will appreciate it if you can greet or thank them in their language.

 It is common to tip in the restaurants in Barcelona.
 Locals often tip modestly, and it is considered polite if you do so.
-Usually tip is rounded off to 10% of the bill (or more if you are happy with service).
+Usually, the tip is rounded off to 10% of the bill (or more if you are happy with service).